alsalafiyyah/alsalafiyyah.github.io/_posts/zina/2020-08-29-ruling-on-befriending-women.md

 title: "Ruling on befriending women"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah no. 6575-5"
-hijri: Muharram 10, 1442 AH
+hijri: Muharram 10, 1442
 lang: en
 note: true
-category: [zina, girlfriend, misc]
+category: [zina, fatwaa]
-excerpt: "Having a girlfriend is considered Zina (sexual intercourse outside marriage), which is prohibited according to the Book of Allah, the Sunnah and the Ijma' (consensus of scholars).
-These two individuals must separate"
+excerpt: "Having a girlfriend is considered Zina, which is prohibited according to the Book of Allah, the Sunnah and the consensus of scholars.
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz